NoahColston/safeping/README.md

 - WatchConnectivity messages are not always reliable and may fail when the session is inactive.
 - UI updates may briefly appear delayed due to asynchronous data loading.
 - Location features depend on user permission and device availability.
-- Each new feature impacted other parts of the system that were previously assumed stable.
 - The current escalation system relies on the check in user’s device, meaning alerts may fail if the device is off or the app is terminated.